abosotaif/Ps4_lounge/README.md

 - **Frontend**: React, TypeScript
 - **Styling**: Tailwind CSS (via CDN)
 - **PDF Generation**: jsPDF, jspdf-autotable
+- **Transpilation**: Babel Standalone (in-browser transpilation of JSX/TypeScript).
-- **Build**: No build step!
-The project uses native browser ES Modules with an `importmap`.
+- **Build**: No build step required for development or deployment.
+The project uses native browser ES Modules with an `importmap` and in-browser transpilation.

 ## Getting Started

 To run this project locally, you need a simple local web server.
+The project uses JSX and TypeScript (`.tsx` files) which are not natively supported by browsers.
+It relies on the Babel Standalone script, included in `index.html`, to transpile the code on-the-fly in the browser.
+This is why serving the files from a web server is crucial for it to work.
 Modern browsers have security restrictions (CORS policy) that prevent ES Modules from loading correctly when you open the `index.html` file directly from your filesystem (`file://...`).
-Serving the files over HTTP is required.

 ### Prerequisites